hennatee/bitcoin-analyser/README.md

 Web application for analyzing historical data of bitcoin.
 Implementation is based on pre-assignment announced by Vincit https://vincit.fi/risingstar/Vincit-Rising-Star-2021-Pre-assignment.pdf .

-App uses CoinGecko API to fetch data https://www.coingecko.com/en/api/documentation .
+App is implemented with React.js and it uses CoinGecko API to fetch data https://www.coingecko.com/en/api/documentation .

 ### Live Demo